 If you now click away from your chart, and then click back on it, you'll notice the name of the chart change:

-For Excel 2013 users, locate the Name box just below Chart Layouts:
+For Excel 2013 to 2016 users, locate the Name box just below Chart Layouts:

 Highlight the default Chart 1.
 Type a new name (BBC 1) and press enter:

 The Labels Panel in Excel 2007/2010

 The Labels panel on the Layout menu lets you format the titles and legends on your chart.
 Here it is:

 Or this for Excel 2013 to 2016 users:

 The first one is Chart Title.
 Click the arrow to see the options:

 Click each item on the menu in turn to see what they do.
 Then click More Title Options.
 The following dialogue box will appear (Excel 2010 has more options.
 Excel 2013to 2016 users, see below for your options.):